 Acer Chromebook Spin 311 review: Price and availability

 The Acer Chromebook Spin 311 released in July 2020 at a starting price of $259, though you can expect the price to rise into the $279 range if you choose a model with improved storage.
 You can buy it directly from Acer.com or seek it out at your retailer of choice.
+Before you buy, make sure you check our Acer promo codes for ways to lower the cost.

 For an 11.6-inch 2-in-1 Chromebook, a roughly $300 price tag is par for the course.
 Lenovo’s C330 is the same price, while the Asus C204 is slightly more expensive (if you can find one in stock).
 There are other 2-in-1 Chromebooks that opt for a tablet design over the clamshell design of the Spin 311 that are cheaper, namely the Lenovo Duet.